Why Hackers Love Tax Season and How You Can Protect Your Business

 - Make sure patches are up to date – Making sure your patches are up-to-date before beginning to prepare your taxes helps ensure that anyone who has gained access to your system and may be watching your activity gets booted from your system before you start poring over sensitive data.

-- Add-ons to SPAM filter – Microsoft Office 365 has an add-on that filters all links clicked by employees using their work email and makes sure that they are legitimate sites.
+- Add-ons to SPAM filter – Microsoft 365 (formerly Office 365) has an add-on that filters all links clicked by employees using their work email and makes sure that they are legitimate sites.
 With such sophisticated and realistic-looking phishing sites out there, this helps stop anything that made it through the SPAM filter.
 Another useful tool is OpenDNS which checks all websites addressed on the company network to make sure they are real.

 - Encrypted email – Adding email encryption to your company’s email platform is an effective way to ensure that hackers never gain access to sensitive data through email.
 If it sounds difficult to use, it’s not—users would never know it’s there and it can be set up and managed by an IT partner.